Editorial Note: We earn a commission from partner links on Venture Harbour. Commissions do not affect our writers' opinions or evaluations.

 Crucial to any social marketing strategy is understanding why people use a network to begin.
 In the case of Twitter, 74% turn to the blue bird as a primary source of news – far more than any of the other major networks.

-#4: 93% of people who follow an SMB on Twitter plan to buy from them in the future
+#4: 93% of SMB Twitter followers plan to buy

 This is a big one.
 According to joint research from Twitter and Research Now, 93% of people who follow small and medium-sized businesses on Twitter plan to buy from them.
 While 69% of users say they have already bought from SMBs because of content they saw on the network.